 - Raising Bilingual Children – this handout is appropriate both for English speaking families who want to add in an additional language, and for families for whom English is a second language.

-Supporting Your Child’s Learning and Development
+Supporting Your Child’s Learning

 - Praise and Self Esteem – a handout on how to effectively encourage a child, and not offer praise so often that it loses meaning